netzero-labs/netzero-labs/docs/alerting/Alerting.md

 ## Powerwall 3

 Due to changes Tesla made with Powerwall 3, diagnostics access is not as easy as for Powerwall 2.
-Netzero can retrieve Powerwall 3 diagnostics, but it needs to be done manually and requires access to the QR code behind the cover.
+Netzero can retrieve Powerwall 3 diagnostics, but it needs to be done manually.
 [Learn more](https://www.netzero.energy/docs/diagnostics/powerwall3).

-You can still enable notifications for the "Very low or no solar production" alert.

 ## Troubleshooting